0xBcamp/Moon-Tutorial/README.md

 - Setting up Moon SDK and integrating it into your project.
 - Initilizing your project by setting up a Moon SDK React Hook, complete with helpful starter functions.
-- Creating a simple front end login page to create and sign in with a Moonup account.
+- Creating a simple front end login page to create a Moonup account.

 ### Tutorial Steps 📋